fusioncharts/dev_centre_docs/getting-started/plain-javascript/lifecycle-event-using-plain-javascript.md

 ---
-title: Lifecycle Events using Plain JS | FusionCharts
+title: Lifecycle Events Using Plain JS | FusionCharts
 description: The sample in this article lists the basic lifestyle events at the time of rendering the chart.
-heading: Lifecycle Events using Plain JS
+heading: Lifecycle Events Using Plain JS
 ---

-Events are signals that let you execute specific actions—such as sending data to the server, and so on—using JavaScript, in response to any interactions/updates for a chart.
+Events are signals that let you execute specific actions - such as manipulate the DOM, send data to the server, etc., using JavaScript, in response to any interaction/update for a chart.
 FusionCharts Suite XT includes advanced features that let you add more context to your chart and make data visualization simpler.
-These features include chart updates, and events.
+These features include chart updates and events.

 The sample in this article lists the basic lifestyle events at the time of rendering the chart.